CleanCut/green/README.md

 - Gotchas about naming...everything.
 - Where to run green from and what the output could look like.

-For more online training please check out
-[Python Testing with Green](https://github.com/CleanCut/green/blob/master/PythonTestingWithGreen.md):
+For more in-depth online training please check out [Python Testing with Green](https://github.com/CleanCut/green/blob/master/PythonTestingWithGreen.md):

 - Layout your test packages and modules correctly